-- Since they’re driving the program on an account level, make their job easier.
+Since they’re driving the program on an account level, it makes their job easier.
 Ask what they need to make their job easier.
 Whether it’s email templates, phone scripts or prioritization lists, help will go a long way.

 - Directly sharing feedback with them will reinforce a job well done by the account manager and reconfirm the value of your service in the minds of your frontline.

 - Alternatively, it helps them to better understand the full picture of where you need to step up your game.

 - A well-executed VoC program will lead to higher retention rates.
 This ties directly back to the account manager’s goals, so understanding that makes it a no-brainer for them.

 - Increase buy-in by asking them for suggestions on how to improve the program.

 This blog post was inspired by a free excerpt of the B2B Executive Playbook, by Sean Geehan.
 You can check out the excerpt here.
 I would also recommend buying the book if you want to learn more about success in a B2B environment.